hjdhjd/homebridge-blinds-cmd/README.md

 ```

 ## Configuration
-I would strongly recommend using the [Homebridge Config UI](https://github.com/oznu/homebridge-config-ui-x) rather than editing your config.json directly.
+I strongly recommend using the [Homebridge Config UI](https://github.com/oznu/homebridge-config-ui-x) rather than editing your config.json directly.
 It does a good job of showing you all the options and always generating a valid configuration so you don't get stuck on typos or looking for stray commas in your `config.json`.

 For those that prefer configuring things directly, add the accessory in `config.json` in your home directory inside `.homebridge`.